Has-A Relationship in Java

 How to Decide Which Type of Relationship We Need?

-The best way to decide which kind of relationship we need is as follows:
+The best way to decide which type of relationship to use is as follows:

-a) If your problem with a phrase contains ” . . . . is a . . . .”.
-Then, you should use Is-A relationship (Inheritance).
+If your problem with a phrase contains ” . . . . is a . . . .”, you should use an Is-A relationship (Inheritance).
 For example, “A dog is a pet”.
 We cannot say “A dog has a pet”, as makes no sense at all.
 So, in this case, we will create a superclass named Pet and a derived subclass named Dog.

-b) On the other hand, if your problem with a phrase like this: “A pet has a name”, then use has-a relationship.
-This is because if we use Is-A relationship instead of Has-A relationship, then the statement will be like this: “A dog is a name”.
+On the other hand, if your problem with a phrase like this: “A pet has a name”, you should use has-a relationship.
+This is because if we use Is-A relationship instead of Has-A relationship, the statement will be like this: “A pet is a name”.
 This statement makes no sense at all.
+Therefore, Has-A relationship is the correct choice.

 From all the above examples, you will have understood which kind of relationship you need in your code.